defold/defold.github.io/extension-adinfo/index.md

 Apple documentation: https://developer.apple.com/documentation/apptrackingtransparency?language=objc

+Note: If this field is omitted the generated `Info.plist` file will not contain a `<key>NSUserTrackingUsageDescription</key>` key and value.

 ### register_for_attribution

 The extension can automatically register the application for ad network attribution using `SkAdNetwork` and the `registerAppForAdNetworkAttribution()` function.
 Enable this functionality by setting `adinfo.register_for_attribution` to 1 in game.project.